brendt/stitcher.io/src/content/blogs-for-devs/09-analyse-social-channels.md

 ---

 When I put this strategy to the test, I discovered a few posts with potential.
 Posts that I thought might do well on one channel or another.
-Sure thing, the first day I used this analyser, I already got a post going viral on Hacker News.
+Sure thing, the first day I used this analyzer, I already got a post going viral on Hacker News.
 I don't check these stats every week, by the way.
 I figure it's most important to not spam your audience.

 <div class="sidenote">
 <h2>In summary</h2>